 Charlie Widdows is a co-founder of Solverboard, one of the platforms mentioned by Cain.

 Launched in 2015, Solverboard today takes aim at plugging the innovation gap in corporates – where internal silos still abound – as well as in consultancies and creative agencies that are smaller and agile but often struggle to innovate for themselves.

 “We’ve learned plenty along the way,” says Widdows.
-“We started out with a business proposition that appealed to artisan and kitchen-table businesses – but corporates like Unilever and GE were soon interested in our open-innovation model and these kinds of corporates have helped Solverboard to become what it is now.”
+“We started out with a business proposition that appealed to artisan and kitchen-table businesses, but corporates like Unilever and GE were soon interested in our open-innovation model and these kinds of corporates have helped Solverboard to become what it is now.”

 For bigger corporates, the challenge of innovation and tapping into knowledge and expertise is to apply a model that really works within an existing culture and systems.
 How, for example, do you get the fewest really high-quality projects out of the most people?

 “For GE, that was one key question,” says Widdows.
-“They wanted a way to set challenges and to democratise innovation that really worked for the business and took care of any questions around intellectual property at the same time.
+“It wanted a way to set challenges and to democratise innovation that really worked for the business and took care of any questions around intellectual property at the same time.
 There was also an imperative to break out of organisational silos and open things up.”

 How Solverboard is being used

 So how is Solverboard being used in practice now?
-Broadly in three ways, says Widdows: for idea management, crowd sourced ideas, and as an employee engagement tool.
+Broadly in three ways, says Widdows: for idea management, crowdsourced ideas, and as an employee engagement tool.

 “The platform delivers all of these advantages.
 If you are brave enough as an organisation to ask for help to make you better, the net benefit can be brilliant ideas and delivering certain innovations faster than you otherwise would.”